eezzytek/DuckHunt/README.md

 * **assets/**: Contains game assets (backgrounds, banners, guns, targets, music).
 * **results.txt**: Stores best scores for each level.

+## P.S.
+More things are to be announced!

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.